What to wear:

 Soloist: Sean Tseng

-Cello: Lachlan Zhou (P), Hana Takahashi-Chan, Ezekiel Khoo
+Cello: Lachlan Zhou (P), Zoe Vom Kolke, Ezekiel, Khoo

 (3 min)

-Accompanied by: Blackburn Lake PS string orchestra, Vermont PS string orchestra, Mitcham PS string orchestra, Rangeview PS string orchestra, Birralee PS string orchestras, Sunday string orchestra, Junior Chamber orchestra and Senior Chamber orchestra.
+Accompanied by: Blackburn Lake PS string orchestra, Vermont PS string orchestra, Mitcham PS string orchestra, Rangeview PS string orchestra, Boroondara Park PS string orchestra, Birralee PS string orchestras, Sunday string orchestra, Junior Chamber orchestra and Senior Chamber orchestra.

 For students that have completed and passed a theory or technical exam or have finished their current grade/book and have completed the required number of performances.

-Teachers: Rebecca Abramoff, Kasra Ezatshoar, Ying Yi-Chen, Olivia Qi, Christine Wong
+Teachers: Rebecca Abramoff, Kasra Ezatshoar, Ying Yi-Chen, Olivia Qi, Olga Chen, Christine Wong

 Technical Examiners: Olivia Qi, Christine Wong